ElnazHnia/ML-model-online-method-drift/ML model/README.md

 ## 3. Installation

-To set up the project locally, follow these steps:
+To set up the project locally, the following steps should be followed:

 1. **Clone the repository**:
     ```bash